Opéra

 About Opéra

 For Rodez diners looking for modern cuisine at a €€ price level, Opéra is a practical option to consider.
-The verified profile is direct: modern cuisine, smart-casual dress, Michelin Plate recognition in 2025.
-That makes it best understood through confirmed basics rather than unverified details such as a named chef, signature dish, tasting-menu format, or drinks program.
+It offers modern cuisine, smart-casual dress, Michelin Plate recognition in 2025.
+That makes it best understood through the basics rather than details such as a named chef, signature dish, tasting-menu format, or drinks program.

 A modern-cuisine choice for celebrations that do not need ceremony